-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 One particularly strong selling point for sports fans is that instead of always remembering to record a particular game, you can just choose to “follow” a specific team and the DVR will automatically record all of its games.
 Plus, if you happen to have jumped into the match late, there’s a “catch up with key plays” feature that lets you watch all the highlights up until that point so that you’re up to speed.

 But there’s a lot more to YouTube TV than sports.
 It includes a lot of channels that aren’t on Hulu’s Live TV service, such as BBC America, MTV, Comedy Central and Nickelodeon.
 YouTube TV even carries your regional PBS channels, which is a rarity on most streaming services.
-However, it’s one of the most expensive options available at $65 a month, which might not be much more than your basic cable package.
+However, it’s on the expensive side at $65 a month, which might not be much more than your basic cable package.

 Still, YouTube TV currently offers the best cloud DVR available.
 Unlike a lot of other services, YouTube TV’s DVR has unlimited storage plus you have up to nine months to watch your recorded content before they expire.
 There are also no DVR up-charges here; you can rewind or fast forward through the recorded content as you please by default.
 We should note, however, that the on-demand content on YouTube TV does have ads which you can’t fast-forward through.